cadet/CADET-Match/doc/configuration/scores.rst

 Scores
 ------

-CADETMatch has many scores available.
+CADET-Match has many scores available.
 Each score is designed to solve a particular type of problem.
 The most common ones will be covered first.
 There are a few additional ones available in the code that are retained for backwards compatibility that will not be covered and their usage is not recomended.